Prof-ThiagoOliveira/blog/content/post/2020-12-16-expressions/index.md

 ```
 5 + 6 * 7
 ```
-The `*` operator is evaluated firstly followed by the `+` operator, so the result is $5+6\times 7 = 47$.
+The `*` operator is evaluated firstly, followed by the `+` operator, so the result is $5+6\times 7 = 47$.
 However, if we want to account for the addiction first and then the multiplication, we can rewrite the code as:
 ```
 (5 + 6) * 7
 ```
 Then, the program will compute $\left(5+6\right)\times 7=11\times 7=77$.
-Sometimes, the inclusion of parentheses should be important to makes your code easier to understand, and therefore easier to maintain.
+Sometimes, parentheses' inclusion should be important to make your code easier to understand, and therefore easier to maintain.

 # Modulus operator (%)

-Modulus operator evaluates to the remainder when dividing the first operand by the second one.
+The modulus operator evaluates the remainder when dividing the first operand by the second one.
 Ex.: `a % b` is the remainder when $a$ is divided<table class="wikitable">

  by $b$ ($a$ modulus $b$).<table class="wikitable"> by $b$ ($a$ modulus $b$).